Battle of Corregidor: Defenses

 The defensive arsenal on Corregidor was formidable with 45 coastal guns and mortars organized into 23 batteries, some 72 anti-aircraft weapons assigned to 13 batteries and a minefield of approximately 35 groups of controlled mines.
-Batteries Wheeler and Crockett each had dual 12-inch Gun M1895s, while Batteries Smith and Hearn had a single gun each.
+Batteries Wheeler and Crockett each had two12-inch Gun M1895s, while Batteries Smith and Hearn had a single gun each.
 Battery Way had four 12-inch coast defense mortars while Battery Geary had eight.
-Battery Grubbs had dual 10-inch gun M1895s, while Batteries Morrison, Ramsay and James had 6-inch gun M1905s, two, three and four respectively.
-Batteries Maxwell Keyes, Alonso Cushing and Guy B. Hanna had dual 3-inch gun M1903.
+Battery Grubbs had two 10-inch gun M1895s, while Batteries Morrison, Ramsay and James had 6-inch gun M1905s, two, three and four respectively.
+Batteries Maxwell Keyes, Alonso Cushing and Guy B. Hanna had two 3-inch gun M1903.

 Caballo Island, with Fort Hughes, 2.5 mi south of Corregidor's lighthouse, with an area of 75 acre, rises to a height of 381 ft.
-Battery Woodruff had a single 14-inch gun M1910, Battery Craighill had four 12-inch M1912 mortars, Battery Leach had dual 6-inch gun M1908s, while Battery Fuger had dual 3-inch gun M1903s.
+Battery Woodruff had a single 14-inch gun M1910, Battery Craighill had four 12-inch M1912 mortars, Battery Leach had two 6-inch gun M1908s, while Battery Fuger had two 3-inch gun M1903s.

 Fort Drum (El Fraile Island) is 6.3 mi southeast of Corregidor's lighthouse.
-Batteries Marshall and Wilson had dual 14-inch gun M1909s each, while Batteries Roberts and McCrea had dual 6-inch gun M1908s each.
+Batteries Marshall and Wilson had two 14-inch gun M1909s each, while Batteries Roberts and McCrea had two 6-inch gun M1908s each.

 Fort Frank on Carabao Island is 8.1 mi south of Corregidor's lighthouse, near the Cavite shoreline, and rises 180 ft above the sea.
-Batteries Greer and Crofton have single 14-inch gun M1907s, while Battery Koehler has eight 12-inch gun M1908s, and Battery Hoyle has dual 3-inch guns.
+Batteries Greer and Crofton have single 14-inch gun M1907s, while Battery Koehler has eight 12-inch gun M1908s, and Battery Hoyle has two 3-inch guns.